 Kimball choreographed The Third Floor for Australian Dance Theatre’s Ignition 2008 and Arabesque for Ignition 2010.
-In 2009 he performed at the Sydney Festival’s First Night Movers & Shakers (choreographed by Garry Stewart) and in The Tighter You Squeeze by Australian Dance Theatre guest choreographer Lina Limosani.
+In 2009, he performed at the Sydney Festival’s First Night Movers & Shakers (choreographed by Garry Stewart) and in The Tighter You Squeeze by guest choreographer Lina Limosani.

-Kimball performed in the Australian tour of G (May-July 2013), and will perform in Proximity at the Arts Centre Melbourne (August 2013), and the premiere of Daniel Jaber’s Nought (September 2013).
-Kimball won the 2013 Australian Dance Award for OUTSTANDING PERFORMANCE BY A MALE DANCER for his performance in Proximity.
+Kimball performed in the Australian tour of G (May-July 2013), Proximity at the Arts Centre Melbourne (August 2013) as well as the premiere of Daniel Jaber’s Nought (September 2013).
+For his role in Proximity, Kimball was awarded the Australian Dance Award for ‘Outstanding Performance by a Male Dancer’.

-In 2015 he travelled with the company to France and Spain, performing in the European Premiere Tour of Multiverse.
+In 2015, Kimball performed in ADT’s European tour of Proximity and in the world premiere season of Multiverse (July 2014).
+He also performed in the 2014 Adelaide return season of Proximity.
+Also in 2015, he travelled with the company to France and Spain, performing in the European Premiere Tour of Multiverse.
 He joined the company on subsequent Mulitverse tours to Europe later in 2015 to France, The Netherlands, Belgium and Austria.
-He also performed in the Australian National tour of Be Your Self.
+He also performed in the Australian National Tour of Be Your Self.

 In 2016, Kimball performed in the world premiere seasons of Habitus at the Adelaide Festival of Arts and The Beginning of Nature at WOMADelaide.
 For his role in Habitus, Kimball was announced the winner for the Helpmann Award for ‘Best Male Dancer in Dance or Physical Theatre’.
 Later that year he performed in the Australian premiere season of Objekt and in ADT’s return season of Ignition.